cloudfoundry/community/toc/working-groups/docs.md

 ## Mission

 To document the Cloud Foundry user experience.
+To improve and maintain the quality of the docs and keep them updated.

 ## Goals